Maximilian Sunflower

 Maintenance

-Cut old stems to ground level in late winter before new growth starts.
+Cut old stems to ground level in fall or late winter before new growth starts.